dd9jn/rfc4880bis/crypto-refresh.md

 In order to create self-signatures (see {{self-sigs}}), the primary key MUST be an algorithm capable of making signatures (that is, not an encryption-only algorithm).
 The subkeys may be keys of any type.
-For example, there may be a single-key RSA key, an EdDSA primary key with an RSA encryption key, or an EdDSA primary key with an ECDH subkey, etc.
+For example, there may be a single-key RSA key, an Ed25519 primary key with an RSA encryption key, or an Ed25519 primary key with an X25519 subkey, etc.

 Each of the following User ID packets provides the identity of the owner of this public key.
 If there are multiple User ID packets, this corresponds to multiple means of identifying the same unique individual user; for example, a user may have more than one email address, and construct a User ID for each one.